unswsecsoc/writeups/18s1/suits-collab/binary/whropper/README.md

 Unfortunately because the return address is 64-bit, we need to have the extra null-bytes at the end to properly overwrite the address
 However this fails because the `gets()` function stops reading at the first null-byte.

-For some reason using pwntools can mitigate this issue, hence why the hint suggests sending your payload through pwntools !
+For some reason using pwntools can mitigate this issue, hence the hint suggests sending your payload through pwntools !

 (For those just starting with binary I recommend watching the part in the video a well, as explaining step-by-step in text would take way too long, for experienced players just ignore this :P)